 View of Boise from Shaw Mountain Trail, Photo by John Platt-

 Shaw Mountain (Lucky Peak)

 Mount HeinenThe strenuous hike to the summit of Mount Heinen will provide you with a good idea if you are ready for summer peak bagging.
 Depending on the route, this hike can be between 10 and 14 miles, and will take most of the day.
 Definitely bring a pack with water and snacks and expect a tough but rewarding climb.
 Heinen can be attempted on one of many routes, none of which have very well-defined trails so expect some bushwhacking and make sure to do your research before attempting.
 Don’t live near Boise, or maybe you don’t want to attempt trailfinding?
 Find a summit close to home that will take you a full day to climb.
+When I'm out of town looking for good hiking spots, I always type 'find trails near me' into a google and my adventure starts there.
 Choose something similar in length to what you have been doing but with some extra elevation gain or a few extra miles.
 This final hike should be a good indication of your fitness level based on the type of activities you want to take on this summer.

 So if you are chomping at the bit for a summer of adventures, think about taking on the Grand Slam challenge to get your mind and body into adventure ready shape.
 If you've started to wear holes in your yoga mat and the thought of doing even one more squat makes you groan, get yourself into shape this spring by spending your weekends pushing yourself up these four butt-kicking hikes.
 Instead of making aggressive eye contact with your neighborhood squirrels, go to the foothills and refresh your brain with beautiful views and get excited for your next big adventure.